dmlc/xgboost/doc/tutorials/external_memory.rst

    The feature is considered experimental but ready for public testing in 3.0.
 Vector-leaf is not yet supported.

-The external memory support has gone through multiple iterations.
+The external memory support has undergone multiple development iterations.
 Like the :py:class:`~xgboost.QuantileDMatrix` with :py:class:`~xgboost.DataIter`, XGBoost loads data batch-by-batch using a custom iterator supplied by the user.
-However, unlike the :py:class:`~xgboost.QuantileDMatrix`, external memory does not concatenate the batches unless this is explicitly specified by setting ``external_memory_concat_pages`` to true for the GPU implementation.
-Instead, it will cache all batches on an external memory and fetch them on-demand.
+However, unlike the :py:class:`~xgboost.QuantileDMatrix`, external memory does not concatenate the batches (unless specified by the ``external_memory_concat_pages``) .
+Instead, it caches all batches in the external memory and fetch them on-demand.
 Go to the end of the document to see a comparison between :py:class:`~xgboost.QuantileDMatrix` and the external memory version of :py:class:`~xgboost.ExtMemQuantileDMatrix`.

 **Contents**